 If you are racking up miles for the Air France frequent flyer program, perhaps it will be best to make your reservation with the French air carrier.
 In this case, the flight number displayed on your ticket will begin with AF###.
 The booking/ticket, however, will also include the text ‘operated by Virgin Airways’.

-So you will effectively travel on a Virgin Airlines flight but earn miles with Air France.
-Not bad, right?
+So you will effectively travel on a Virgin Airlines flight but earn points with Air France.

 What are the benefits of code-sharing?